 Roldan-Figueroa realized the need for Puerto Rican students to verbalize their emotions in wake of the tragedy.
 He organized a meeting on Sept.
 26 where Puerto Rican students gathered to discuss their concerns and plans of action.

-Roldan-Figueroa said he was impressed by the undergraduates who organized the supply drive and helped out by emailing Dean of Students Kenneth Elmore to discuss promotion for the drive and funding for supply transportation.
+Roldan-Figueroa said he was impressed by the undergraduates who organized the supply drive and assisted them by emailing Dean of Students Kenneth Elmore to discuss promotion for the drive and funding for supply transportation.
 Roldán-Figueroa also conveyed the students’ feelings to the administration.

 “The faculty who became aware of the situation were very responsive,” Roldan-Figueroa said.
 “I think the university can show its support now by making sure people are aware of the drive.
 Then, it falls on the student community to collect as many supplies as we can send to the island.”